-When thinking about the tragedies of domestic violence, women often say, "That will never happen to me."
+When thinking about the tragedies of domestic violence, people often say, "That will never happen to me."
 However, even some of the most strong-willed individuals find themselves trapped in an abusive household.
-A question many ask those women is, 'Why don't you just leave?'
-Considering that many Americans value their pets as family members and that finding a safe place to turn to that accommodates animals is extremely difficult, it is not surprising that not wanting to leave their beloved pet behind is one of the answers.
+A question many ask those abuse victims is, 'Why don't you just leave?'
+Considering that many Americans value their pets as family members and finding a safe place to turn to that accommodates animals is extremely difficult, it is not surprising that not wanting to leave their beloved pet behind is one of the answers.

 Research confirming this issue has been ever-increasing, but there is a possible solution to this disheartening problem, and that is the PAWS Act.